securibee/stranger-danger/README.md

 # Stranger Danger

-Two solutions, a bash script and a git hook, to help you keep tabs on your repository privileges.
+Two implementations, a bash script and a git hook, to help you keep tabs on your git repository privileges.

 ## Getting started

-What sparked this idea was a friend that didn't realize a repo was set to public instead of private.
+What sparked this idea was a friend that didn't realize one of their repositories was set to public instead of private.
-I also find myself manually checking privileges on repositories from time to time which is now automated.
+I also find myself manually checking privileges on my own repos from time to time which can now be automated.

-### Solution 1: Check local repositories
+### Implementation 1: Check local repositories

 A bash script that you can pass a (parent) git directory.
 It'll then check if their privileges are set to private or public.